“My first payday loan was £100 for a night out. 5 years later I was in £26k of debt”

 At this point, you're probably wondering how Danny was allowed to continue borrowing money when he already had a few payday loans, most of which were going straight into gambling.

-Well, when it comes to borrowing money, you usually have to show the lender a whole host of documents to prove that you'll be able to pay it back.
+When it comes to borrowing money, you usually have to show the lender a whole host of documents to prove that you'll be able to pay it back.
 These checks are usually pretty rigorous – or, at least rigorous enough that most of the people accepted will have a good chance of repaying the debt.

 As Danny explains, despite having several payday loans on the go at once, companies were still happy to lend to him.